huggingface/diffusers/docs/source/en/optimization/memory.md

 ## Tracing

-Tracing runs an example input tensor through your model and captures the operations that are performed on it as that input makes its way through the model's layers.
+Tracing runs an example input tensor through the model and captures the operations that are performed on it as that input makes its way through the model's layers.
 The executable or `ScriptFunction` that is returned is optimized with just-in-time compilation.

 To trace a UNet: